getappmap/vscode-appland/README.md

 ## Summary of features

-- UML-inspired Depenency Map that displays key application components and how they are interrelated during execution
+- UML-inspired Dependency Map that displays key application components and how they are interrelated during execution
 - Execution Trace diagrams that visualize code and data flows
 - List of Webservices generated automatically from test cases
 - List of SQL queries generated automatically from test cases